Table of Contents

 The “decree and declare” teaching is based on Genesis 1:27.
 It claims that since humans were made on God’s image, they too can speak things into existence as He did when He created the world (Genesis 1:3, 6, 9, 14, 20, 24, 26).
 But the verse in Genesis 1:27 simply means that humans were created to resemble their Creator in character not in abilities.

-Jesus taught us to ask Him for our daily bread (Matthew 6:11) not “decree and declare” things into existence.
+Jesus taught us to ask our heavenly Father for our daily bread (Matthew 6:11) not “decree and declare” things into existence.
 And for our other requests, we are to ask for God’s will regarding the matter as Jesus did.
 For He prayed, “Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done” (Luke 22:42).
-God knows what we need even before we ask him (Matthew 6:8).
-So, we need to submit to His good will and trust Him instead of taking matters into our hands (Matthew 26:42).
+God knows what we need even before we ask him (Matthew 6:8), nevertheless we need to ask.
+But we need to submit to His good will and trust Him instead of taking matters into our hands (Matthew 26:42).

 The “decree and declare” teaching stresses the prosperity of its believers.
 The scriptures teach that God has indeed promised His children prosperity if they are faithful in giving tithes and offerings (Malachi 3:10).
 But this prosperity is not limited only to materiel blessings.
 Knowing Christ and His truths make the believer truly rich — not necessarily with this world’s goods, but with the spiritual riches that are of more value to the soul – Joy, peace, grace, power, victory, wisdom, and the sweet fellowship of God.